Consultation

 Disclosure of all relevant information: All relevant information must be disclosed.

-In the preparation of reports, there are various challenges and pitfalls that can affect the objectivity and reliability of the report.
-It is important to be aware of these and to develop strategies for their avoidance.
+When producing reports, there are various challenges and pitfalls that can affect the objectivity and reliability of the report.
+It is important to be aware of these and to develop strategies to avoid them.
 Avoiding pitfalls is crucial for the quality.

 Lack of Objectivity and Bias